Which of the following factors affects an individual's absorption... | Channels for Pearson+

 1

-Understand the concept of alcohol absorption: Alcohol absorption primarily occurs in the stomach and small intestine.
+Understand the concept of alcohol absorption: Alcohol is absorbed primarily in the stomach and small intestine.
 Factors that influence this process include physiological and environmental conditions.

-Evaluate the role of food in the stomach: Food slows the absorption of alcohol by reducing the rate at which alcohol enters the bloodstream.
-This is because food competes with alcohol for absorption and delays its passage into the small intestine, where absorption is faster.
+Evaluate the first option: 'The presence of food in the stomach.'
+Food slows the absorption of alcohol by delaying its passage into the small intestine, where absorption is more efficient.
+This is a scientifically supported factor.

-Analyze the other options: Eye color, time of day, and the color of the alcoholic beverage are not scientifically proven to affect alcohol absorption.
-These factors are unrelated to the physiological processes involved in alcohol metabolism.
+Evaluate the second option: 'The color of the alcoholic beverage.'
+The color of a beverage does not influence the chemical process of alcohol absorption.
+This is not a valid factor.

-Focus on the correct factor: The amount of food in the stomach is the only option that directly impacts alcohol absorption.
-This is due to its influence on the rate of gastric emptying and alcohol's interaction with digestive processes.
+Evaluate the third option: 'The time of day alcohol is consumed.'
+The time of day does not directly affect the physiological process of alcohol absorption.
+This is not a valid factor.

 Watch next